pjotrs-osnovskis/mr-softee-ms1/README.md

 > **Important:** It has a gap between 962px and 1240px where webapp is mixed in styles between mobile and desktop view.
 Need to look in to it!
 As it was okay at first, but then switched between previews with different widths and it plays up.

-+ Create Mobile view wireframe

-+ Footer
-+ Width fix
-+ Move on to next page
++ move on to hire.html page.